 There are no Isle of Man law restrictions that prevent a foreign lender from making a loan to a company incorporated in this jurisdiction (whether such company is governed by the older Manx companies legislation, contained in the Isle of Man Companies Acts 1931-2004, or by the more modern regime principally set out in the Companies Act 2006).
 Such a lender will not need to be licensed, qualified or otherwise entitled to carry on business in, or otherwise registered with any governmental or other authority of, the Isle of Man.

-There are, however, Isle of Man law restrictions on foreign lenders granting loans to individuals and/or sole traders (see further 1.5 Legal, Tax, Regulatory or Other Developments above).
+There are, however, Isle of Man law restrictions on foreign lenders granting loans to individuals and/or sole traders (see 1.6 Legal, Tax, Regulatory or Other Developments).

 There are no statutory restrictions under Manx law that would prevent a corporate borrower in the Isle of Man granting security or guarantees to foreign lenders, although with regard to the latter, similar considerations of corporate benefit will apply as they do under English law, particularly where a borrower is giving an “upstream” or “cross-stream” guarantee to a lender (whether domestic or foreign).

 There are no foreign currency restrictions or controls in existence in this jurisdiction in relation to the exchange and remittance of sterling or any other currency from the Isle of Man, nor is there any legislation in place whereby such controls may be imposed.